Ultimate Guide to Flipping Homes in Connecticut for 2026

 Connecticut School Ratings

-The school setup in Connecticut is K-12, with grade schools, middle schools, and high schools.
+The public schools in Connecticut have a kindergarten to 12th grade system, and are composed of primary schools, middle schools, and high schools.

 School Quick Stats